0cool-design/WriteUps/EOman/Scattered/README.md

 from PIL import Image
 ```

-## funcion to bruteforce md5 with regex
+## Funcion to bruteforce md5 with regex

 ```python
 def md5_fuck(hash):